Sonjya00/Linux-Server-Configuration/README.md

 #### Configure the local timezone to UTC

-- Configure the timezone with the command `sudo dpkg-reconfigure tzdata`
+- Configure the timezone with the command `sudo dpkg-reconfigure tzdata`.
 - Select "None of the above", then "UTC".

 #### Install Apache

-- To install Apache, input `sudo apt-get install apache2`
+- To install Apache, input `sudo apt-get install apache2`.
 - Open http://18.232.104.248/ in the browser.
 If you see the Apache2 Ubuntu Default Page, this means that Apache is working correctly.
 - Install mod_wsgi with `sudo apt-get install libapache2-mod-wsgi`.
 - Enable mod_wsgi with the command `sudo a2enmod wsgi`.